Alekita254/locAIte/docs/next-steps.md

 - 🔍 Querying for potential matches
 - 📜 Logging and returning detection events

-> ⬜ Decide between Motoko or Rust for smart contract language.
+> ⬜ Motoko for smart contract language.

 ---